Advance your teaching and research skills with the STHM PhD program — powered by the Fox School of Business.

 Students are encouraged to contact a faculty member in the school to seek internal support for their application.
 It is important for prospective students to identify a current faculty member within the school who shares similar research interests and begin a dialogue.
 Applicants generally hold a master’s degree or equivalent from an accredited college or university.

 STHM offers a full assistantship including a financial stipend per year on a 12-month basis for 20 hours of service as a research assistant and/or teaching assistant.
 This assistantship also includes full tuition coverage and excellent health insurance.
 PhD students are provided a laptop or iPad as well as academic conference travel.
 The stipend, tuition remission and health insurance are renewable up to three times for a total of four years, contingent on satisfactory performance in the program.

 Qualified applicants have the potential to be awarded an additional research fellowship each year as well as nomination for Presidential and University Fellowships, reducing the number of service hours required.
+Fellowship consideration will be given to applications received by January 5.
 Students are provided opportunities to submit internal grants to support research and data collection efforts.
-Fellowship consideration will be given to applications received by December 15.

 For more information about the STHM PhD program, complete the form below.